tier4/caret_report/sample_autoware/README.md

 cd ${autoware_dir}
 ros2 caret check_caret_rclcpp -w ./

+# Expected result
+INFO    : 2023-01-17 14:12:28 | All packages are built using caret-rclcpp.

+# Acceptable result (these packages are not necessary to analyze performance)
 WARNING : 2022-08-25 18:14:31 | The following packages have not been built using caret-rclcpp: tier4_calibration_rviz_plugin
  initial_pose_button_panel